py-why/pywhy-graphs/README.md

     # doesn't work until we make an official release :p
     pip install -U pywhy-graphs

-    # If you are a developer and would like to install the developer dependencies
+To install the package from github, clone the repository and then `cd` into the directory.
+You can then use `poetry` to install:

     poetry install

-To install the package from github, clone the repository and then `cd` into the directory:
+    # for time-series graph functionality
+    poetry install --extras ts

+    # for vizualizing graph functionality
+    poetry install --extras viz

+    # if you would like an editable install of dodiscover for dev purposes
     pip install -e .